dhmunro/dudley/docs/syntax.rst

 A dict is a sequence of named items with no delimiters between them other than whitespace.
-The item name always comes first, followed by a punctuation character that determines which if the five kinds of items is being declared:
+The item name always comes first, followed by a punctuation character that determines which of the five kinds of items is being declared:

 **dict** item is one of:
   data_name : data

-  dict_name / dict
+  dict_name / item1 ...

   list_name [item1, ..., itemN]

-  type_name {item1 ... itemN}
+  type_name {member1 ... memberN}

   param_name = param